 Rachel and her husband photographed at the site where Helen died, on a rural road in Ireland.
 (Submitted)

-A breast cancer survivor who worked as a nurse and yoga instructor while being an avid cyclist herself, Helen inspired countless individuals throughout her life.
+A breast cancer survivor who worked as a nurse and yoga instructor as well as being an enthusiastic cyclist, Helen inspired many people throughout her life.

 Source link